SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 Download the working_directory folder.
 This folder includes the raw dataset, a requirements.txt file with the needed packages, a zipped file with the annotations and of course the python code.

 # 📝 Instructions
-1. Dowload each file in the working_directory file and save them to a new folder called "Preprocessing_of_Proteomic_Data" List of files to be downloaded:
+1. Dowload each file in the working_directory folder and save them to a new folder called "Preprocessing_of_Proteomic_Data" List of files to be downloaded:
    - Preprocessing_of_Proteomic_Data.py
    - mainAnnot.homo_sapiens.zip